-You cannot have more than one license.
-If you break this rule, a court may fine you up to \$5,000 or put you in jail and keep your home state license and return any others.

-You must notify your employer within 30 days of conviction for any traffic violations (except parking).
+- You cannot have more than one license.
+If you break this rule, a court may fine you up to \$5,000 or put you in jail and keep your home state license and return any others. - You must notify your employer within 30 days of conviction for any traffic violations (except parking).
 This is true no matter what type of vehicle you were driving.

-You must notify your motor vehicle licensing agency within 30 days if you are convicted in any other jurisdiction of any traffic violation (except parking).
-This is true no matter what type of vehicle you were driving.

-You must notify your employer if your license is suspended, revoked, or canceled, or if you are disgualified from driving.

-You must give your employer information on all driving jobs you have held for the past 10 years.
-You must do this when you apply for a commercial driving job.

-No one can drive a commercial motor vehicle without a CDL.
-A court may fine you up to \$5,000 or put you in jail for breaking this rule.

-If you have a hazardous materials endorsement you must notify and surrender your hazardous materials endorsement to the state that issued your CDL within 24 hours of any conviction or indictment in any jurisdiction, civilian or military, for, or found not guilty by reason of insanity of a disqualifying crime listed in 49 CFR 1572.103; who is adjudicated as a mental defective or committed to a mental institution as specified in 49 CFR 1572.109; or who renounces his or her U. S. citizenship;
+- You must notify us, in writing, of all out-of-state traffic convictions within 30 days of the conviction.
+For your convenience, an Out-of-State Traffic Conviction Report is available at dol.wa.gov.
+Write to: CDL Program Department of Licensing PO Box 9030 Olympia WA 98507-9030 - You must file proof of financial responsibility with us if your personal driving privilege is suspended or revoked.
+If suspended or revoked, your commercial driving privilege may be disqualified.
+Filing must include a letter from your employer's insurance company proving that you are insured to operate commercial vehicles. - You must notify your employer if your license is suspended, revoked, or canceled, or if you are disqualified from driving. - You must give your employer information on all driving jobs you have held for the past ten years.
+You must do this when you apply for a commercial driving job. - No one is allowed to drive a commercial motor vehicle without a CDL.
+A court may fine you up to \$5,000 or put you in jail for breaking this rule. - If you have a hazardous materials endorsement you must surrender it to-and notify-the state that issued your CDL: - Within 24 hours of any conviction or indictment-or if found not guilty by reason of insanity-in any jurisdiction, civilian or military, for a disqualifying crime listed in 49 CFR 1572.103. - If you have been judged to be a mental defective or committed to a mental institution as specified in 49 CFR 1572.109. - If you renounce your U. S. citizenship.

-Your employer may not let you drive a commercial motor vehicle if you have more than one license or if you're CDL is suspended or revoked.
-A court may fine the employer up to \$5,000 or put him/her in jail for breaking this rule.
+Your employer may not let you drive a commercial motor vehicle if you have more than one license or if your CDL is suspended or revoked.
+A court may fine your employer up to \$5,000 or put them in jail for breaking this rule.

 All states are connected to one computerized system to share information about CDL drivers.
-The states will check on drivers' accident records to be sure that drivers do not have more than one CDL.
+The states will check accident records to be sure drivers don't have more than one CDL.